 One-Skillet Greek Meatballs and Lemon Butter Orzo.
 I skipped the dressing and it was still amazing.
 The whipped feta is everything and Orzo is a staple in my house.

 Biscotti Recipe.
-My dad begs me to send him these.
+My dad begs me to send him.
+I add chocolate chips to the recipe.

 World Peace Cookies.
 My nephew loves these double chocolate cookies.
 You can slice and bake them and the dough can stay in the freezer for a few months.
 This is perfect for when you are craving a warm cookie out of the oven.